 Scheduling posts in advance allows you to experiment with different types of Twitter posts and frequencies to see what works best for your audience.

 Twitter is a fast-moving platform where tweets can quickly get buried in people’s timelines.
 But if you schedule your tweets ahead of time, you can time them to go out when more people are likely to see them.

-You can schedule tweets to go out whenever you publish a new blog post.
+You can schedule tweets to go out whenever you publish a new blog post on your blog.
 This way, your followers will always know when there’s new content to check out.

 - You can set up recurring tweets.

 Have a message that you want to make sure people see?
 You can schedule multiple tweets to repeat at regular intervals.
 This way, even if someone misses your scheduled tweet the first time, they’ll see it the next time it goes out as a recurring post.

 If you’re not using a Twitter scheduling tool, you’re at the mercy of the Twitter algorithm.
 But if you schedule your Tweets, you have more control over when they go out and how often they’re seen.

 Scheduling Tweets best practices

 Twitter is all about engagement, so if you go too long without tweeting, your followers may start to forget about you.
 It would be best if you were tweeting regularly, even when you’re not scheduled to post anything.
 Strike a balance with an organic tweet you send out on the spot every other day.